ibm-cloud-docs/vpc/file_storage_vpc_create.md

 [Beta]{: tag-cyan} Customers with special access to preview the new regional file share offering can use the **rfs** profile to create file shares with regional availability and adjustable bandwidth values.

 Before you begin, remember to set the environmental variable:
 ```sh
 export IBMCLOUD_IS_FEATURE_SHARE_DENALI_REGIONAL_AVAILABILITY=true
 ```
 {: pre}

 The CLI returns the properties for "Allowed Access Protocols", "Availability Mode", "Bandwidth", and "Storage Generation" only when this environmental variable is set to "true".

+The new regional file share offering use the **rfs** profile to create file shares with regional availability and adjustable bandwidth values.

 The following example shows how to create 40-GB regional file share with 125 Mbps bandwidth.
 This file share is created with security group access mode and with provider-managed encryption.
 The file share is created in the region that you selected when you logged in, no location selection is required.